 When I open up my notebook filled with all the recipes I learned from my mom, the first page is for delicious, traditional Mexican enchiladas.
 This is quite fitting since enchiladas are truly a cornerstone of Mexican cooking.

-This authentic Mexican recipe, made with a variety of dried chiles and spices, results in a smooth, spicy, crimson sauce.
+Similar to Chile Colorado with Pork or Asado de Puerco, this authentic Mexican recipe is made with a variety of dried chiles and spices and results in a smooth, spicy Guajillo Enchilada Sauce.
 The sauce is then smothered on tender-fried tortillas filled with a tasty, savory filling for a delicious, classic dish.

 Jump to: